SanthoshkR1/SanthoshKR1/README.md

 # 💫 About Me:
-🎓 🎓 MSc IT Student specializing in AI, ML, and Data Science 🖥️ Skilled in Python, SQL, Java, DBMS, C, and C++
+🎓 🎓 MSc IT Student specializing in AI, ML, and Data Science 🖥️ Skilled in Python, SQL, Java, DBMS
 📊 Aspiring Data Analyst with a strong foundation in data cleaning, visualization, statistical analysis, and storytelling through data
-📈 Proficient in tools like Excel, Pandas, NumPy, Matplotlib, and Power BI for data-driven decision-making 🧠 Focused on uncovering insights using Machine Learning, NLP, and Computer Vision 🤖 Passionate about AI and leveraging data to solve real-world problems<br>
+📈 Proficient in tools like Excel, Pandas, NumPy, Matplotlib, and Power BI for data-driven decision-making 🧠 Focused on uncovering insights using Machine Learning 🤖 Passionate about AI and leveraging data to solve real-world problems<br>